- The Parliamentary Joint Committee on Corporations and Financial Services report has been extended and is now due out 1 September 2020.

 - We have lodged two submissions, and proposed a 15-point plan designed to address the risks facing Australian businesses and consumers

 The Parliamentary Joint Committee on Corporations and Financial Services tabled an Interim Report in Parliament on 27 February 2020.
 The recommendations outlined in the Interim Report are in step with community and stakeholder expectations, and will improve confidence and quality in audit, as well as provide cover for the risks facing Australians, says Reporting & Assurance Leader Amir Ghandar FCA.
+We are continuing to engage primarily in relation to how the recommendations are scoped and may impact SMEs, and the design and transitional arrangements of some of the recommendations.

 CA ANZ’s response to the Interim ReportRead more